Liquid Silicone Rubber Moulding

-Because injection molds used to produce liquid silicone rubber (LSR) parts are typically too expensive for low-volume production, manufacturers often resort to labor-intensive manual casting methods that can result in molds that stick or deform.
+Because injection moulds used to produce liquid silicone rubber (LSR) parts are typically too expensive for low-volume production, manufacturers often resort to labour-intensive manual casting methods that can result in moulds that stick or deform.
 3D printing with PolyJet technology is an attractive alternative.
-Reliable, low-volume molds can be ready for use in as little as one day.
+Reliable, low-volume moulds can be ready for use in as little as one day.

 Overview of the application

 Liquid silicone rubber (LSR) is a widely used material due to its versatility and unique properties.
 It is non-reactive and stable, as well as resistant to extreme environments and temperatures.
 LSR is used in industries that span automotive, defense, sporting goods, medical devices and consumer products.

 Mass production of LSR parts uses specialized injection molding machines that meter, mix and inject LSR into a heated mold.
 Due to the time and expense of this process, low-volume production and prototyping is often done with manual casting methods that use molds made of modeling board, RTV rubber or soft metal.